aronddadi/Cadavre-exquis-Aron/README.md

 # Im just making a mess on everyones repository.
 ## Because i don't understand the exercise very wel.
 ### I hope i'm doing it right.

+#### Yeah same here ####

+Maurice and i are working on this together but ...

+We can't seem to completely understand what we're doing...